Troubleshooting

 Step 3

-Remove the device instance from CDO and try onboarding the device again.
+Remove the device instance from Security Cloud Control and try onboarding the device again.

 Resolve the Conflict Detected Status

-CDO allows you to enable or disable conflict detection on each live device.
-If Conflict Detection is enabled and there was a change made to the device's configuration without using CDO, the device's configuration status will show Conflict Detected.
+Security Cloud Control allows you to enable or disable conflict detection on each live device.
+If Conflict Detection is enabled and there was a change made to the device's configuration without using Security Cloud Control, the device's configuration status will show Conflict Detected.

 To resolve a "Conflict Detected" status, follow this procedure: